Lotherton Hall: Wildlife

 The bird gardens were opened in 1980; originally it was the site for the old kitchen gardens and greenhouses north of the walled gardens.
 In 1984 they were expanded and have developed into a major attraction, consisting of over two hundred species of birds, from six different continents around the world.

-In 2003 a walk-through aviary called 'Into Africa' was introduced, within it is a mix of African species.
-In 2005 the bird Gardens celebrated its 25th anniversary with two more developments.
+In 2003, a walk-through aviary called 'Into Africa' was introduced, within it is a mix of African species.

-The deer park was created in the early 1980s; a herd of deer were moved over to Lotherton from Temple Newsam estate.
-Later on a herd of red deer were introduced to the estate and are the only breed of deer still present on the estate.
+In 2005, the bird gardens celebrated its 25th anniversary with two more developments.
+The deer park was created in the early 1980s; a herd of deer were moved to Lotherton from Temple Newsam.
+Later, a herd of red deer were introduced to the estate and are the only breed of deer still present on the estate.

 Statistics

-In 2018 Lotherton attracted 453,335 visitors, making it the second most visited paid attraction in Yorkshire and Humber.
+In 2018, Lotherton attracted 453,335 visitors, making it the second most visited paid attraction in Yorkshire and Humber.
 Furthermore, when Lotherton Hall introduced its Christmas Experience between 25 November and 23 December 2016, 64,743 people attended the event, which was a large increase in number compared to 2015 when only 8,920 people attended the event in the same period.
 This also led to 494 new memberships to Lotherton compared to 236 in 2015 and generated £282,613 for the estate.
 The festive event included a twelve days of Christmas walk around the woods and garden, an elf village with Santa's Grotto.
 As of 2019 a new skating rink was introduced.